 Religion in Public Life: Levelling the Ground

-In this report, sociologist Grace Davie explores the renewed visibility of religion in public life, drawing on her 2016 Edward Cadbury Lectures.
+In this report, sociologist Grace Davie explores religion’s renewed visibility in public life, asking why we have got here and what the future holds.

 Nick Spencer discusses politicians and religion, the Thought for the Day programme and why religious stories can’t be reserved for the ‘religious slot’, for Total Politics.